Michael Phelps: Rio de Janeiro

 Also on August 9, Phelps won his 21st gold medal in the 4 × 200 m freestyle relay together with Conor Dwyer, Townley Haas, and Ryan Lochte.
 For Phelps and Lochte, this was their 4th consecutive gold medal in this event, an all-time record in swimming for any event.

 On August 11, Phelps won his 22nd gold medal in the 200 m individual medley.
 He beat Kosuke Hagino, the 400 m individual medley champion, by 1.95 seconds.
 This was Phelps's 4th consecutive gold medal in the event as well as his 4th in the Games.
 He became the first swimmer to win the same individual event four times, surpassing the previous record of three held by Dawn Fraser and Krisztina Egerszegi.
 He also became the third Olympian to win the same individual event four times, after athletes Al Oerter and Carl Lewis.
 With that 13th individual gold medal, Phelps broke an ancient Olympic record, set by Leonidas of Rhodes, who had held the most Olympic individual titles of all time, with twelve.

 In the 100 m butterfly, Phelps was defeated in his last individual event of the Rio Olympics by Singaporean Joseph Schooling, when he earned joint silver along with Chad le Clos and László Cseh.

 On August 13, in the 4 × 100-meter medley relay, Phelps ended his career with another gold medal, his 23rd at the Olympics and his 28th Olympic medal overall.
-Together with Ryan Murphy, Cody Miller, and Nathan Adrian, swimming as the butterfly leg of the medley, they broke the Olympic record, and won the United States' 1001st all time Olympic gold medal, in accordance with the USOC.
-Phelps retired from competitive swimming again following the Rio Olympics.
+Together with Ryan Murphy, Cody Miller, and Nathan Adrian, swimming as the butterfly leg of the medley, they broke the Olympic record, and won the United States' 1001st all-time Summer Olympics gold medal, in accordance with the IOC and USOC.
+Phelps retired from competitive swimming for good following the Rio Olympics.

 Phelps's performance in the Rio Olympics was unique in "winning multiple gold medals at 31 years old, well beyond the typical peak for male swimmers".
 Phelps is considered one of the greatest Olympians of all time.